 Vanguard will often rebalance its weighting system to ensure it reflects the wider markets.

-The net asset value is a useful term to understand when investing in the best Vanguard funds in the UK.
+The net asset value is a useful term to understand when investing in the Vanguard funds in the UK.
 In its most basic form, this represents the current value of the fund.
 It obtains its valuation by taking the current market value of all assets held in the portfolio.

 - Your chosen Vanguard fund has 50 million BT stocks at £1 per share (£50 million)